Commercial MEP Engineering Design Services Across All 50 States

 Beyond MEP engineering, every commercial project carries soft costs (architecture, structural, civil, permitting, financing, FF&E) and hard costs that vary by building type, region, and complexity.
 TCG publishes the most comprehensive 2026 cost and process guides in U.S. commercial construction.

-Frequently Asked Questions — MEP Engineering
+Frequently Asked Questions: MEP Engineering

 For more detail visit our general FAQ or contact TCG directly.

-IMC, IPC, IECC, NEC/NFPA 70, NFPA 13/72/101, ASHRAE 90.1/62.1/55, and local amendments.
+IMC, IPC, IECC, NEC/NFPA 70, NFPA 13/72/101, ASHRAE 90.1, 62.1, and 55, and local amendments.
 Specialty facilities may also require FDA cGMP, USDA FSIS, ISO cleanroom standards, FM Global, or OSHA industrial codes.
 See our state-by-state permitting guide.

 Both.
 TCG offers full design-build with integrated MEP, and also offers standalone MEP engineering for owners with a separate GC or architect.
 TCG can serve as MEP engineer of record on any project where a separate design lead has been selected.